 The opening scene includes a murder, which caused a stir when the movie released.
 When the killer gets to the final room, he catches a young woman masturbating in the bathtub.
 After chasing her around the room, he finally manages to nail her head to the wall with the deadly gun.
 This murder does shock and is gruesome.
 Some movies deemed controversial might be tamer by today's standards.
 The nail gun scene was a bone of contention and controversy, which makes sense why.
 There is something odd about the way the scene plays out.
 Right from the moment, she pleasures herself in the bathtub to her long run, trying to escape from her would-be killer all over the room.
 To the final shot of her lifeless body hanging with her head nailed to the wall.
 Another thing that might be off-putting is the rape at the end, which came out of nowhere.
 Scenes like these are what earned this movie its reputation.

 I think if The Toolbox Murders was an expansion of the first 15 minutes, it would have been a far better movie.
-It is worrying when a movie can't live up to the beginning.
-Especially if it as entertaining and shocking as the beginning of this one is.
-Imagine, a deranged killer terrorizes a complex full of nubile girls for no reason.
-That would have been sick — both the situation as well as the movie.
+It is worrying when a movie can't live up to the beginning, especially one that is as shocking and entertaining as this one.
+Imagine, a deranged killer terrorizes a complex full of young girls for no reason.
+That would be sick and horrifying — both as a situation as well as a movie.
 Almost like the true crime story of Richard Speck, a serial killer recently portrayed in David Fincher's series Mindhunter (who also inspired Violated Angels, a pinky movie by Kōji Wakamatsu).
 In fact, Violated Angels actually feel like an expanded version of Toolbox Murders' opening scene.
 Instead, they grope and meander towards its ending.
-That's sad as the movie could have been so much more.
+Pity as the movie could have been so much more.